window with shutters

 I recently presented a few drafts and sketches, ideas that should flow into my next exhibition on the subject of Covid-19.
 They were largely abstract.
 (The earlier designs also have windows as their main subject, but in a more self-centered way).
 I was very pleased with the feedback, as it helped me to reflect on the topic better.
 Thank you!

 Outside the (still) protected world, there is a lot of activity.
-Indefinable forces on the right-hand side, imaginative structures in the left half of the picture seduce the imagination, lure with a floral touch and at the same time have a subliminal frightening effect.
+Indefinable forces on the right-hand side and imaginative structures in the left half of the picture seduce the imagination, lure with a floral touch, and at the same time have a subliminal frightening effect.

 Originally, I wanted to focus more on the microscopic representations of the Covid-19 viruses.
 We have all imprinted them in our consciousness, those fascinating structures presented in beautiful colors, but that struck me as too banal.
 The same goes for the original idea of positioning a human silhouette behind the window.

-Certainly the picture has flaws and I’ll probably make one or two corrections when I’ve gained a little distance from the work, but the basic idea seems to me to be quite good, because it gives the viewer the opportunity to generalize about our society, to reflect on the situation, a pattern that goes beyond the phenomenon of Covid-19: We hide behind solid walls in the hope of protecting ourselves from the new challenges or not having to face them.
+Certainly, the picture has flaws and I’ll probably make one or two corrections when I’ve gained a little distance from the work, but the basic idea seems to me to be quite good because it allows the viewer to generalize about our society, to reflect on the situation, a pattern that goes beyond the phenomenon of Covid-19: We hide behind solid walls in the hope of protecting ourselves from the new challenges or not having to face them.
 Politicians who promise protection are gaining popularity and companies specializing in security issues are booming like never before.

 Earlier drafts for Covid-19 series: COVID-19 Series